 Most of us experience FOMO.
 Yes, we’ve all had that ‘fear of missing out’… who is out for brunch on Saturday?
 What happened on Married at First Sight last night?
-Or even, wondering what the latest bikini trend is in 2019.
+Or even, wondering what the latest bikini trend is.

-For all the social media gurus, marketing lovers and whoever-else-needs-a-social-media-detox, staying active in a digital world is crucial.
+For all the social media gurus, marketing lovers and social media devotees, staying active in a digital world is crucial.
 But we all know that social media takes up a lot of our time, emotions and let’s be honest, productivity.

-If you have an Android or Apple, some mobile apps or devices can tell you how much time you spend a day, on your phone.
-Put it this way, if you spend 4 hours per day on your phone, you’ll end up spending 28 hours at the end of the week.
-Well, you’ve just lost more than a day starring at your screen.
+Most smart phones can tell you how much time you spend a day, on your phone.
+If you’ve spent 4 hours per day on your phone, you’ll end up spending 28 hours at the end of the week which means you’ve just lost more than a day starring at your screen.
 Scary, right?

-And the other bad news is… social media is addictive!
+And the other bad news is… social media can be addictive!
 Studies have shown that social platforms such as Facebook, Instagram and Snapchat are in the same cycle of addiction as gambling.
 In fact, using social media can activate similar psychological dependencies and cravings in your brain, as gambling.

-Stop scrolling up and down your social media feed for a minute and follow our tips to temporarily detox yourself from social media.
+Stop the endless scrolling cycle and follow our tips to temporarily detox yourself from social media.

 Checking your phone first thing in the morning isn’t healthy… at all!
 It can lead to stress and anxiety but also, negativity.
 Social media is just another way that we fill our lives with additional clutter.
 Previous studies revealed that scrolling through Instagram and reading your emails first thing in the morning can have a significant impact on the physical structure of your brain and its ability to perform.
 It’s time to kick this habit and start a morning routine which doesn’t involve using your phone when you first wake up.
-Meditation or stretching is a great start for you to seize the day.
-This also works for your evening rituals.
+Meditation or stretching is a great start for you to seize the day, this can also work as an evening ritual.
 Studies have shown that checking your social media before bed can lead to depression and impact your sleep routine.

 Did you know that 40 percent of productivity is lost due to task-switching?